frc5024/lib5k/README.md

 To build a new release, first update the version number at the top of `build.gradle`.

-Next, run `./gradlew clean build buildRelease`.
+Next, run `./gradlew clean buildRelease`.
 This will build all modules individually, then also build a packaged jar with everything in it.
 All files will be exported to the `_release` folder.
 Team members with permission to publish releases can then create a new GitHub release [here](https://github.com/frc5024/lib5k/releases/new).

 Otherwise, you can just use these files, and follow [the instructions above](#using).